 The LG G2 OLED supports all current variable refresh rate formats, ensuring a nearly tear-free gaming experience from any source that supports VRR.
 The VRR feature works across a very wide range of refresh rates.
 Below about 40Hz low-framerate compensation (LFC) is automatically enabled, so even if your framerate drops very low, you still won't see screen tearing.

 The LG G2 has fantastic low input lag, resulting in a very responsive gaming experience.
 Although it's still not as good as high-end gaming monitors, it's better than most TVs, and it's good enough for most gamers.
-There's a Prevent Input Delay setting that's designed to reduce input latency, but it doesn't do anything on firmware 03.10.43.
-Like most TVs, the input lag is too high outside of 'Game Mode' for competitive reaction-based games.
+These results are with the Prevent Input Delay setting set to 'Boost', which reduces input lag by 2-3 ms. Like most TVs, the input lag is too high outside of 'Game Mode' for competitive reaction-based games.
+Unfortunately, the input lag is much higher when sending a 4:3 signal, so it's not great for retro gaming:

 This TV supports all common formats, and it displays chroma 4:4:4 properly, which is important for clear text from a PC.
 Unlike some other brands, 4k @ 120Hz is displayed perfectly, with no resolution-halving or other issues.